 Even though it’s billed as supporting free education, I couldn’t see how a premium service was consistent with their mission.

-And make no mistake: Super Duolingo is a very premium service.
+It isn’t exactly cheap either.
 Unless you go for the Family Plan, it’s pretty expensive, especially when you consider how solid a free membership already is.

 That, ultimately, is why I was on the fence for so long.